-Your Mitsubishi TV can display resolutions from standard VGA (640 x 480) through XGA (1024 x 768) 60-Hz refresh rates only.
-See Appendix A in this book for more on screen resolutions.
-The instructions below are for most PCs.
+Your Mitsubishi TV can display resolutions from standard VGA (640 x 480) through XGA (1024 x 768) at 60-Hz refresh rates.
+Models WD-62927 and WD-73927 additionally support 1920 x 1080 signals on the 15-pin PC INPUT.
+See Appendix A in this book for more on compatible screen resolutions.
+The instructions below are for setting the resolution on most PCs.

 - 1. In the PC's Start menu, select Settings.

 - 2. Select Control Panel.

 - 3. Select Display.

 - 4. Choose the Settings tab.

-- 5. Depending on your PC, adjust the resolution with either:
+- 5. Change the resolution to the highest resolution with the aspect ratio best suited for the image.
+See the table on the next page showing possible PC formats.
+Depending on your PC, adjust the resolution with either:

 - the Screen area slider.

 - the Screen Resolution slider